 What Happens If We Don’t Get A Full Price Offer?

-You have three options if we are offered less than full price, a) you can accept the lower offer; b) you can counter the offer or; c) you can reject the offer.
+You have three options if we are offered less than full price: a) you can accept the lower offer; b) you can counter the offer or; c) you can reject the offer.
 Remember that there could be another buyer who is also interested in the home.
 If someone else happens to write an offer at the same time, you will have two offers to consider.
 There are usually many parts of each offer to consider, but in the end, you will want to accept the best and most complete offer.
 In active real estate markets, homes often sell for their listed price.
 In hot markets, there may be multiple offers on a home which sometimes drives the prices up.
 In a weaker market, homes often sell for less than the listed price.
 As a real estate professional, I will keep you informed as to what is happening in the current market and constantly provide you with comparable as they change.

 Can I Keep The Earnest Money?

 Rarely!
 Real estate contracts are complicated legal transactions.
 This is another area where having a knowledgeable and professional broker is a necessity.
 Rarely does the buyer lose the earnest money.
 Most often, if the transaction fails, there are circumstances beyond the buyer’s control that causes this to happen.
 If the buyer willfully decides that he/she no longer wants to buy the home but has no contractual or legal reason for nullifying the contract, then the seller has the right to retain the earnest money.
-The seller’s cap on the amount of earnest money to be retained is 5% of the purchase price of the home, regardless of the amount of the deposit.

 What If The Buyer Needs To Sell Their Home Before They Can Purchase Mine?

 You can choose to accept or reject a contingent offer that is upon the successful sale of their current home.
-Sellers often hesitate because too many things must take place before the sale can close.
+Sellers often hesitate because too many steps must take place before the sale can close.
 I will give you advice based on the price, condition and neighborhood of the buyers’ home, and ask about the buyers’ ability to borrow from a 401K plan or to get a bridge loan.